What is Traceroute?

 Discover the purpose, workings, common uses, and limitations of traceroute, a vital tool for network diagnostics and troubleshooting.

-Traceroute is a network diagnostic tool used to track the path data packets take from one computer to another.
-It works by sending a series of Internet Control Message Protocol (ICMP) packets to the destination, each with an incrementally increasing Time-To-Live (TTL) value.
-This process helps identify each hop along the route, providing insights into latency and potential bottlenecks.
-In the telecom and network management industry, traceroute is essential for troubleshooting connectivity issues and optimizing network performance.
+Traceroute is a network diagnostic tool used to track the path that data packets take from one computer to another.
+It works by sending packets with gradually increasing time-to-live (TTL) values, which are then returned by each router along the path, revealing the route and measuring transit delays.
+This information is crucial in the telecom and network management industry for identifying bottlenecks, diagnosing connectivity issues, and optimizing network performance.

 Purpose and Importance of Traceroute